paapaabdullahm/angular-cli/README.md

 **with docker-compose.yml file**

 >This setup assumes you are using nginx behind [**nginx-proxy**](https://hub.docker.com/r/jwilder/nginx-proxy/) and [**docker-gen**](https://hub.docker.com/r/jwilder/docker-gen/) discovery tool.
-You should also create an external network with the name: proxy-tier or similar along side.
+You should also create an external network with the name: proxy-tier or similar to refrence from withing your compose file.

 * Make a new directory for your app and touch it with compose file
 `$ mkdir -P ~/Projects/my-app`